rapidsai/rapids.ai/start.md

 # Getting Started
 {: .section-title-halfs}

 The RAPIDS data science framework includes a collection of libraries for executing end-to-end data science pipelines completely in the GPU.
 It is designed to have a familiar look and feel to data scientists working in Python.
-Here’s a code snippet where we read in a CSV file and output some descriptive statistics.
+Here’s a code snippet where we read in a CSV file and output some descriptive statistics:

 ```python
 import cudf